Candidiasis tends to occur in moist areas of the skin.

 Infrequent diaper or undergarment changes, particularly in children and older people

-A weakened immune system resulting from diabetes, disorders, or use of corticosteroids and other drugs that suppress the immune system
+A weakened immune system resulting from diabetes, HIV infection/AIDS, or use of corticosteroids and other drugs that suppress the immune system

 Pregnancy, obesity, or use of antibiotics